Subgenix-Research/Core/README.md

 To run the following security tools you need to first create a python environment:

 1. Install [Python](https://www.python.org/downloads/).
+2. clone and cd into this repo: `git clone https://github.com/Subgenix-Research/Core.git && cd Core/`
-2. In this directory, create a python environment: `python3 -m venv env`.
+3. In this directory, create a python environment: `python3 -m venv env`.
-3. Start the environment: `source env/bin/activate`.
+4. Start the environment: `source env/bin/activate`.
-4. Install all requirements: `pip install -r requirements.txt`.
+5. Install all requirements: `pip install -r requirements.txt`.

 You are ready to go!